vincentbernat/dashkiosk/README.md

 is to be run from an Android stick plug on some TV to display a dashboard (hence the name).

+It works best with Android 4.4 (Kit Kat) or later since the WebView component shipped in those versions come from the Chromium project and are pretty up-to-date.
+Older versions of Android will work but the WebView may be unable to display some dashboards.

 ## Features

  - Fullscreen webview with no possible interaction.